James Fox

 James William Fox (born William Fox; 19 May 1939) is an English actor, known for his work in film and television.
 He is a member of the Fox family of actors.
-His career began in the 1960s through leading roles in films such as The Servant (1963), Those Magnificent Men in Their Flying Machines (1965), Thoroughly Modern Millie (1967), and Performance (1970).
+Fox's career began in the 1960s through leading roles in films such as The Servant (1963), King Rat (1965), Those Magnificent Men in Their Flying Machines (1965), Thoroughly Modern Millie (1967), and Performance (1970).

 In the 1970s, Fox took a break from acting to focus on personal and spiritual matters, returning to acting in the early 1980s.
 Over time, he built a reputation for playing a variety of roles, including upper-class figures and more serious characters, notably in known for his roles in A Passage to India (1984), Patriot Games (1992), The Remains of the Day (1993), Jinnah (1998), Sherlock Holmes (2009), and Effie Gray (2014).

 Fox won the BAFTA Award for Most Promising Newcomer to Leading Film Roles for his performance in The Servant, and was nominated for Best Actor in a Supporting Role for A Passage to India.
 He is also a Golden Globe Award nominee.

 Early life

-Fox was born on 19 May 1939 in London, the second son of theatrical agent Robin Fox and actress Angela Worthington.
-His elder brother is actor Edward Fox and his younger brother is film producer Robert Fox.
-His maternal grandfather was playwright Frederick Lonsdale.
-Fox applied successfully to study acting at the Central School of Speech and Drama.
+William Fox was born on 19 May 1939 in London, the second son of theatrical agent Robin Fox and actress Angela Worthington.
+His elder brother is actor Edward Fox and his younger brother was film producer Robert Fox.
+Fox's maternal grandfather was playwright Frederick Lonsdale.
+He applied successfully to study acting at the Central School of Speech and Drama.

 Career

 Early career

-Fox first appeared on film as eleven-year-old Toby Miniver in The Miniver Story in 1950.
+Fox first appeared on film as 11-year-old Toby Miniver in The Miniver Story in 1950.
 His early screen appearances, both in film and television, were made under his birth name, William Fox.

-He appeared in the film The Loneliness of the Long Distance Runner (1962).
-Fox's father Robin Fox quarrelled bitterly with Tony Richardson over this, having attempted to forbid his friend from giving his son James (known as "Willie") a part in the film.
+Fox appeared in the film The Loneliness of the Long Distance Runner (1962).
+His father, Robin, quarrelled bitterly with Tony Richardson over this, having attempted to forbid his friend from giving his son James (known as "Willie") a part in the film.
 His father claimed Willie had no talent for acting and should not give up his job in a bank.

 In 1964, Fox won a BAFTA Award for Most Promising Newcomer to Leading Film Roles for The Servant (1963), working alongside Dirk Bogarde, Sarah Miles, and Wendy Craig.
 On 16 June 1965, Ken Annakin's period aviation film Those Magnificent Men in Their Flying Machines was released.
 In this British period comedy film, Fox is featured among an international ensemble cast including Stuart Whitman, Sarah Miles, Robert Morley, Terry-Thomas, Red Skelton, Benny Hill, Jean-Pierre Cassel, Gert Fröbe and Alberto Sordi.
 Some of the other films he acted in during this time are King Rat (1965), The Chase (1966), Thoroughly Modern Millie (1967), Isadora (1968), and Performance (1970).